Invenietis/CK-Core/CK.Core/CoreApplicationIdentity/README.md

 This small class will never solve this issue but it aims to capture and expose the necessary and sufficient information to reason
 (or help reasoning) about it:

-- The "running instance" itself is necessarily unique because of the `InstanceId` that is a unique random string.
+- The "running instance" itself is necessarily unique because of the static `InstanceId` that is a always available unique random string.
 - Other "identity" can be captured by the `ContextIdentifier` that can use process arguments, working directory or any other contextual information that helps identify a process.